 A number of pathways link across the park alongside a collection of murals, plaques and rest areas dotted throughout for the enjoyment of park users.

 For more information about this wonderful space, visit the Queensland State Rose Garden website.

-This project is being funded entirely by the Friends of the Queensland State Rose Garden in Newtown Park from donations and in-kind support.
+The addition of attractive trellises, arbours, paths and seating are the result of recent improvement works funded entirely by the Friends of the Queensland State Rose Garden in Newtown Park from donations and in-kind support.

 Newtown Park is home to the Queensland State Rose Garden with approximately 2000 roses planted in various displays and collections.

 Local residents and Friends of the Queensland State Rose Garden volunteers contribute towards the garden's development, making it a very successful community project.

 The garden's roses were selected from the floribunda, hybrid tea, David Austin and climbing varieties.

 Of special interest are the Reithmuller Rose varieties, including Titian and Carabella roses, which were bred by Toowoomba-born David Reithmuller.

 Picnickers regularly enjoy the gardens and their surrounds including the attractive and generously sized picnic shelter.